 Traditional Foods for New Year Festivities

-After seh bae, the traditional New Year's meal is a soup of thinly sliced rice cakes (duk gook) or a variation with dumplings.
+After seh bae, the traditional New Year's meal is a soup of thinly sliced rice cakes (duk gook) or a variation with dumplings such as the recipe for Korean dumpling (mandoo).
 Because everyone turns a year older with the start of each New Year (and not on their birthday), many people tell their children that they can't get older unless they've eaten some duk gook.
 Some type of duk (rice cakes, ttuk, or tteok) is enjoyed at every important Korean celebration, and the white rice cakes in the soup represent a clean start and new beginning for the New Year.

 Following the breakfast or lunchtime meal of duk gook, it's time for a more casual family time.
 “Family time” obviously varies by family and could mean traditional outdoor games like kite-flying or noltigi, Korean board games like yutnori (a board game that involves stick-tossing), video or board games for younger generations, karaoke, or just conversation and relaxation.
 If family members are not all gathering in one place, then it also customary for the younger generations to visit older uncles, aunts, and relatives that live close enough and give wishes for the New Year.